 What are Some of the Defenses to a Domestic Violence Accusation?

-Another defense to the charge of domestic violence occurs in he said she said cases.
-What that means is that there were two individuals involved in the alleged incident, and one individual may be telling the truth and the other is lying.
-In those cases the police investigate and they have to make a credibility call as to who they believe.
-Sometimes we get cases where the alleged victim has lied and talked about an incident of domestic violence that has never happened.
+Another defense to the charge of domestic violence occurs in he said/she said cases.
+What that means is that there were two individuals involved in the alleged incident and one individual may be telling the truth and the other is lying.

 Another defense to domestic violence charges could be that whatever contact took place between the individuals was an accident or unintentional.
-The law doesn't punish accidental or unintentional consequences in criminal cases.
-So that means that if an individual accidentally bumped into someone or fell on them - that doesn't means that they are committing the crime of domestic violence because they lack the requisite general intent.
+The law doesn't punish accidental or unintentional consequences in criminal cases, so that means that if an individual accidentally bumped into someone or fell on them, that doesn't mean that they're committing the crime of domestic violence because they lack the requisite general intent.

-Another common defense that we see in domestic violence cases is the defense of self, or the defense of others.
-Self-defense happens when someone who is accused of domestic violence is actually the victim.
-And the alleged victim was actually the person who initiated the violence.
-In the state of California, you have the right to defend yourself even against an intimate partner.
-Other defenses we see include the right to defend children.
+Another common defense that we see in domestic violence cases is the defense of self or defense of others.
+Self-defense happens when someone who's accused of domestic violence was actually the victim and the alleged victim was actually the person who initiated the violence.
+In the State of California, you have the right to defend yourself even against an intimate partner.
+Other defenses that we see include the right to defend one's children.

 In every domestic violence case, the prosecutor will be required to prove the charge beyond a reasonable doubt.
 Beyond a reasonable doubt is the highest standard of proof that we have in the justice system.
 In every case, the prosecutor has to prove each and every element of the charge.
 So, in a domestic violence case, that means that the prosecutor has to prove that the act occurred and the individual has the requisite intent when they were committing the act.